 Christianity is unique among the world’s religions in that it’s grounded in a single historical event: the Resurrection of Jesus Christ.
 If Jesus Christ did not raise His physical body from the grave after He died, though Christianity contains much we might consider true, its central message may be dismissed.
 (1Co 15:14) If the Resurrection didn’t occur as the Twelve Apostles claimed, Christianity is based on a lie.
 (15)

 This begs the question: Does the evidence assure us that Jesus Christ actually did rise from the dead?
 The answer is: Yes.
-Assuming the Resurrection is False generates a contradiction.
-This proves the Resurrection is True.
+Assuming Christ didn’t rise from the dead generates a significant contradiction.
+This proves that He did rise from the dead.

-Assuming Christ did not rise from the dead as the apostles claimed thus implies a basic contradiction in human nature, based on the overwhelming, historically reliable witness of those who gave their lives to tell us about it.
-The very existence of Christianity is living proof: if Christ didn’t rise from the dead we cannot rightly account for Christianity.
-Dismissing the Resurrection is therefore irrational, out of step with reality itself, an error of profound magnitude — with sobering consequences.
+Assuming Christ didn’t rise from the dead as the Twelve Apostles claimed thus implies a basic contradiction in human nature, based on the overwhelming, historically reliable witness of those who gave their lives to tell us about it.
+Further, since well over 500 souls are involved, this contradiction must be acknowledged on a massive scale.

 Such evidence establishes the Resurrection of Jesus Christ beyond a reasonable doubt.
 Yet do our presuppositions and biases blind us?

 What will it cost us to believe in the Resurrection?
 Or to not believe?